grnet/synnefo/docs/cyclades-api-guide.rst

   injection is a small set of changes to a virtual server.
 Each change modifies a file on the virtual server, by injecting some data in it.
-The injected data (``contents``) should exceed 10240 *bytes* in size and must be base64 encoded.A personality injection contains the following attributes:
+The injected data (``contents``) should exceed 10240 *bytes* in size and must be base64 encoded.
+A personality injection contains the following attributes:

 ====================== =================== ======== ==========
 Personality Attributes Description         Cyclades OS/Compute